Lion's Mane mushroom fruiting body beside supplement capsules and research journal on a dark surface

 The definitive reference for Bacopa’s cognitive effects is the meta-analysis by Kongkeaw and colleagues published in the Journal of Ethnopharmacology in 2014.
 This analysis evaluated nine randomized controlled trials involving 518 participants, examining Bacopa’s effects on cognitive function across multiple domains.

-The meta-analysis found statistically significant improvements in the speed of attention across all nine trials.
-Effect sizes were moderate to large, representing clinically meaningful improvements in a cognitive domain closely associated with real-world mental performance.
-The analysis confirmed that cognitive improvements became statistically significant only at assessment points of 8 weeks or longer — providing the most rigorous possible confirmation of Bacopa’s time-dependent efficacy curve.
+The meta-analysis found statistically significant improvements in the speed of attention — the time required to process and respond to information — across all nine trials.
+Effect sizes were moderate to large, representing clinically meaningful improvements in a cognitive domain that is closely associated with real-world mental performance.
+The analysis confirmed that the cognitive improvements were dose-dependent, consistent across different populations, and became statistically significant only at assessment points of 8 weeks or longer — providing the most rigorous possible confirmation of Bacopa’s time-dependent efficacy curve.

 The Stough et al. Trials: Replication in Healthy Adults

-The Stough et al. 2001 double-blind trial enrolled 46 healthy adults and found significant improvements in the speed of early information processing and verbal learning rate after 12 weeks of 300mg daily Bacopa.
+The Stough et al. 2001 double-blind trial enrolled 46 healthy adults and found significant improvements in the speed of early information processing and verbal learning rate after 12 weeks of 300mg daily Bacopa (standardized to 55% bacosides).
 The 2008 replication extended these findings to 107 participants, confirming improvements in working memory and information processing speed at 12 weeks with no significant adverse effects.

 The Morgan and Stevens Elderly Trial

-The Morgan and Stevens 2010 randomized controlled trial examined Bacopa in adults over 65.
+The Morgan and Stevens 2010 randomized controlled trial examined Bacopa in adults over 65 — a population of particular interest given the age-related decline in cholinergic function that Bacopa’s mechanism directly addresses.
 After 12 weeks of 300mg daily, participants showed significant improvements in auditory verbal learning, memory acquisition, and delayed recall compared to placebo.
 The trial also found significant reductions in anxiety scores, consistent with Bacopa’s serotonergic modulation mechanism.

 Effects on Anxiety: A Consistent Secondary Finding